gavinmcfarland/askeroo/src/built-ins/README.md

 5. **Export the function**: Export the result of `createPrompt` for use in flows
 6. **Test in isolation**: Plugins can be tested independently since they're self-contained
 7. **Use Prompt State Context**: For external state updates, use `usePromptData` and `notifyPromptStateChange`
-8. **Cache data**: When using `usePromptData`, ensure your getter returns stable instances (cache arrays/objects/Maps to prevent infinite loops)
+8. **Just return data**: When using `usePromptData`, simply return your data - automatic caching prevents infinite loops!

 ## Example: Custom Slider Plugin